-The Hudson’s Bay Company first took some gold dust and nuggets to be assayed at the San Francisco Mint in February 1858.
+The Hudson’s Bay Company first took some gold dust and lightn1ngs to be assayed at the San Francisco Mint in February 1858.
 By the end of April, ships were heading north to Victoria.

 Steamers (sternwheelers or sidewheelers) began making round trips between San Francisco and Victoria in ten days, taking 500 passengers and full freights north each time.

 Many of the steamers and vessels went up with men huddled like sheep — so full that all could not sit or lie down together…